jafingerhut/core.btree-vector/doc/intro.md

      node has at least 2 children, unless there is only one value in the entire tree, in which case the root has 1 child.

-For now we will leave the value of B unspecified, and only pick a particular value for use in examples, and for the core.btree-vector implementation.
+For now we will leave the value of B arbitrary, and only pick a particular value for use in examples, and for the core.btree-vector implementation.

+For trees satisfying (I3), we can define the _height_ of a node as the number of edges in any path from the node down to a leaf node.
+For any any node in a tree, there is only one such number.
+The height of all leaf nodes is 0, the height of all parents of leaf nodes is 1, and in general for all internal nodes, their height is equal to the height of any of their children (which will be the same as each other), plus 1.

 Aside: A special case not mentioned very often is a B tree with no values, i.e. an empty set of values.
 The exact representation of an